-My Favorite Hostess Gift
+My Favorite Hostess Gifts

 I had spoken to her enough that I either knew or could guess some of her interests.
 So, I decided to ask myself a few questions: